November 14, 2019

 Her most significant issue is that it took so long, so many doctors, and different medications to find an accurate diagnosis so she could start to heal.
 The other issue that plagues Catava is how to continue her successful treatment plan without insurance.
 She admits to worrying about what the future holds, but she is determined to maintain her wellness.

-- Watch our free webinar, What Families Need to Know about Mental Health and Insurance, to learn considerations for choosing the right health plan and tips for navigating the appeals process.
+- Watch our free video series to learn considerations for choosing the right health plan and tips for navigating the appeals process.

 - Download our Mental Health and Insurance Fact Sheet to learn important terminology and information about the healthcare system and insurance.

 - Looking for more resources on bipolar disorder?
 Visit our website for our fact sheet, webinars, articles, and family stories.